Disclosure

 There are thousands of critical questions, and it's vital to recognize which ones matter most.

-Everyone is equally poor under communist regimes, and this is clearly undesirable.
-Conversely, professional athletes are treated unequally, and this produces ideal outcomes.
+Everyone is equally poor under communist regimes, so this form of equality is clearly undesirable.
+Conversely, professional athletes are treated unequally, yet this produces ideal outcomes.

 The crucial question lies in how to elevate living standards.
-How we can ensure every person, regardless of income level or skin color, enjoys quality healthcare, nutritious food, warm shelter, and all the other amentiies wealthy people take for granted today.
+How we can ensure every person, regardless of income level or skin color, enjoys quality healthcare, nutritious food, warm shelter, plus other amentiies wealthy people take for granted today.

 Today, the answer remains technology, and the technology most likely to raise living standards for all people, not only Americans but humans in every country, is AI.
 AI is the only feasible way to provide personalized education and healthcare, and to automate the laborious tasks of building homes and preparing food, and to achieve this on the scale of 8 billion people.